JWalk9000/archbase.btrfs/README.md

 # ArchBase.Btrfs - Automated Arch Linux Installation with Btrfs

-#WIP

 ## General Description and Goals

 I created this set of scripts initially because I wanted to have a quick, repeatable, and stable way to have an Arch Linux base system to try out different desktop environments, configurations, and setups for my family on different hardware.
-It has since grown into almost a whole turnkey installation that not only give choices for preinstalling basic desktop environments, but also facilitates the use of community made configuration setup scripts.
+It has since grown into almost a whole turnkey installation that not only gives choices for preinstalling basic desktop environments, but also facilitates the use of community made configuration setup scripts.

 As the end of support for Windows 10 approaches, and with the consitently worse and worse behavior of Microsoft I am more determined than ever to select a daily driver linux for my family.
 What started as a few basic scripts to make partitioning, creating a user, base system install and setup faster is now a whole installer that almost anyone can use and customise to fit their needs.

-ArchBase.Btrfs currently uses a preselcted partition plan, using BTRFS subvolumes for the root, home, and a .snapshots directories.
-Virtually everything else in the installation is easily customisable, either with the selections during the install, or in one of the 3 configuration files (userpkgs.txt, roles.yml, or gui_options.json).
-Using it as-is offers a base installation that includes the essentials to get up and running on most hardware quickly
+ArchBase.Btrfs currently uses a preselected partition plan with Btrfs subvolumes for `root`, `home`, and `.snapshots`.
+Most other aspects of the installation are customizable through interactive prompts or configuration files (`userpkgs.yml`, `roles.yml`, and `gui_options.json`).

 I have done my best to make this user-friendly for newer linux users, while catering to advanced users who want control over their system setup.